 Liberty Latin America provides cable, broadband, telephone and wireless services in Chile, Puerto Rico, the Caribbean and other parts of Latin America.
 Liberty Global (LBTYA), the multinational telecommunications company in which Berkshire also holds a stake, issued tracking stock of its Latin American operations in 2015, then spun off those operations entirely in 2018.

 As we'll see below, Berkshire has several other investments in Malone-backed enterprises.
-Malone, a pioneer in the telecom industry and a multibillionaire himself, has created outsized value for shareholders over his long career.
+Malone, a pioneer in the telecom industry and a multibillionaire himself, has created outsize value for shareholders over his long career.

 Whether the various investments are Buffett's ideas of those of his portfolio managers, the appeal is plain to understand: Game knows game.